-In 2007 she taught herself the Celtic harp, Celtic lyre, Irish tin-whistle and Irish flute: four months later she recorded her first album of Irish folk ballads in MA studios.
-This first album was titled O Mo Chroi (meaning 'Of My Heart', from an old Irish saying) and she sang and played all 8 instruments involved.
-It has continued to gain positive reviews and radio play and sells consistently online via all the major distributors since its 2008 release.
-Following this success, Ciara brought talented Celtic musicians on board for her second album Beyond The Waves in 2010.
-Alongside Celtic ballads, reels and jigs, this album brings to life some of Ireland's literary wealth, with poems by Kavanagh and Wilde, in song.
+In 2007 Ciara turned to her Irish roots and taught herself the Celtic harp, Celtic lyre, Irish tin-whistle and Irish flute: four months later she recorded her first album of Irish folk ballads in MA studios.
+This first album was titled O Mo Chroi (meaning 'Of My Heart', from an old Irish saying) and has continued to gain positive reviews and radio play, selling consistently online via all the major distributors.
+Following this success, she brought talented Celtic musicians on board for her second album Beyond The Waves in 2010 and since then regularly performs, solo, in the 'traditional music sessions' in the West of Ireland.

 For further information, consult Ciara's web site at http://www.ciaraconsidinemusic.com/